GaloisInc/strangeloop2017-saw/slides/strangeloop-saw.md

     * All loops need to execute a bounded number of types

+* But Salsa20 can operate on any input size

+    * So we prove it correct separately for several possible sizes

+    * Our original version had a bug because of this!

 * Future versions are likely to relax these restrictions

-* But, for now, Salsa20 can operate on any input size

-    * So we prove it correct separately for several possible sizes

 # Exercises: Composition